dr-skot/json-stash/README.md

 ```

 If `save` is defined, there is no default `update` function.
-You can omit `update` if your class instances never contain other objects.
+You can omit `update` if you're sure your class instances won't contain re-referenced objects,
-If `update` is undefined but winds up being needed to resolve duplicate references,
-`unstash` will throw an error.
+but if you're wrong and `update` winds up being needed, `unstash` will throw an error.

 See [How it works](#how-it-works) for more on when and how the `update` function is used.